yshong211/mlb_ant/README.md

 ### XGBoost

-XGBoost shows the fastest runtime, with the highest accuracy which is 57 percent
+XGBoost shows the fastest runtime, with the highest accuracy which is 57 percent.

 `xgb.XGBClassifier(eval_metric='mlogloss')`

+Using Scikit's `GridSearchCV()`, we have attempted to find the best parameters for our XGBoost model, but the accuracy was very similar to the one that was achieved by using default settings.

 ### KNN

 `KNeighborsClassifier(n_neighbors=11)`

 KNN takes much longer runtime than XGBoost.
-Had the accuracy of 56 percent
+It had the accuracy of 56 percent, when `K = 49`.

 ### Random Forest